MachineFabric Documentation

 What is MachineFabric

-MachineFabric is a macOS application that orchestrates plugins to process files and achieve complex workflows.
-It treats every operation—whether extracting text from a PDF, running a vision model, transcribing audio, or querying an LLM—as a capability provided by a plugin.
+MachineFabric is a macOS application that orchestrates cartridges to process files and achieve complex workflows.
+It treats every operation—whether extracting text from a PDF, running a vision model, transcribing audio, or querying an LLM—as a capability provided by a cartridge.

 The Problem